-With the Annuals of The International Journal of Psychoanalysis, each year papers from the Journal are selected and translated into nine different languages: French, German, Italian, Portuguese, Russian, Greek, Turkish, Romanian and Chinese.
+With the Annuals of The International Journal of Psychoanalysis, each year papers from the Journal are selected and translated into nine different languages: French, German, Italian, Portuguese, Russian, Greek, Turkish, Romanian, Spanish and Chinese.

-The Annuals are published in several languages and contain a selection of the most significant papers that have appeared in The International Journal of Psychoanalysis in the course of the preceding year.
+The Annuals are published contain a selection of the most significant papers that have appeared in The International Journal of Psychoanalysis in the course of the preceding year.

 The Editorial Boards of the Annuals: Each Annual has its own Editorial Board composed of an Editor, a Secretary and several members who select papers, taking into account the preferences of its target readership.
 Since each Board makes its own selection, the papers translated vary from one Annual to another.
 Most of the translators are psychoanalysts in private practice belonging to affiliated Societies of the International Psychoanalytical Association, founded by Freud in 1910.They translate papers on a voluntary basis and work in close contact, where possible, with the actual authors of the selected papers.